SKIP_TO_MAIN_CONTENT

 Use metrics to right-size

 After a job completes, check the GPU utilization metrics on the machine.dev dashboard.
-If your GPU utilization is consistently low (e.g., under 50%), you’re likely paying for more GPU than you need — drop to a cheaper tier.
-For example, if your L4 job only hits 30% GPU utilization, a T4 at $0.004/min may handle the same workload.
+If GPU utilization is consistently under 50%, you’re paying for more GPU than you need.
+Drop to a cheaper tier.
+For example, an L4 job that only hits 30% GPU utilization will likely be fine on a T4 at $0.004/min.

 4. Right-size CPU and RAM